-It’s important for me to make sure my children learn that our way of life isn’t the only way so why not hit two birds with one stone and help teachers do this, too?
+It’s important for me to make sure my children learn that our way of life isn’t the only way, so why not kill two birds with one stone and help teachers do this, too?

-Here are three ways to help your child’s teacher diversify their holiday celebrations without putting more work on them.
+Here are three ways to help your child’s teacher diversify their holiday celebrations without adding more to their workload.

 Here’s the idea: Parents come to class and read a story on a designated day once a week or once a month.
-My son’s classroom has Mystery Readers on Fridays; it’s a volunteer gig.
+My son’s classroom has “mystery readers” on Fridays; it’s a volunteer gig, but what an entourage!

 Think outside the box with a class craft project

 During December, teachers often ask parents to bring in materials and lead a craft project.
 But instead of making yet another construction-paper Christmas tree, show students how to make a menorah or kinara.

 Another idea: Ask students to draw pictures of what the holidays look like in their homes.
 Then, have them share their pictures and discuss their family traditions with the class to start a conversation about how we all do things differently.